emmanuel197/cloud9wearfirebase/VERCEL_DEPLOYMENT.md

 - Confirm that your Paystack API keys are correct
 - Ensure the Paystack integration is properly configured for your environment
 - Test with a test card in development mode

+### TypeScript Build Errors

+If you encounter TypeScript errors during the Vercel build process:

+1. Check the error logs to identify specific issues
+2. Look for errors related to:
+   - `server/vite.ts` with `allowedHosts` errors
+   - `server/storage.ts` with Drizzle ORM `PgSelectBase` type errors
+   - `server/auth.ts` with Express Request/Response type incompatibilities

+3. Run the deployment with our custom `vercel-build.js` script which should fix most common errors

 ## Demo Credentials